 What is a Good GRE Score?

 A good GRE score is important to get into the University of your choice.
 But how do you determine what is a good score?
 Any score above 300 would rank you in the 90-100 percentile range, and this would make it an excellent score.
 A good score would be an average of all the components, which would be 300 or a little over 300 and this would rank you in the 70-75 range.
 An average score would be anything below 300, as that would rank you in the 50-60 range.
 These numbers might be overwhelming to process, but keep in mind, your target score should be influenced by the requirements set by the University and the specific programme you wish to apply for.
 This is where GRE cut off scores come into the picture.
 These cut off scores help you understand what score will help you seal the deal with the Universities.

 GRE Scores for Top Universities

-The GRE cutoff scores for some of the top universities in US are as follows:
+The GRE scores required for top universities in the US are as follows:

 |Top Universities||Verbal Reasoning||Quantitative Reasoning|

 |University Of California Berkeley (UCB)||154||160|